ahx-code/Keras-Image-Data-Generator/README.md

 # Keras Image-Data-Generator

-A tutorial for generating and saving images to the specified directory.
+A tutorial for generating and saving images to the current directory.

 ```bash
 python main.py --test-size 0.2 --train-gen 60000 --test-gen 10000